 Frequently Asked Questions

-Health experts tell us that it’s safe for employees to return to work after their employer has enacted the latest governmental guidance.
+Health experts tell us it’s safe for employees to return to work after their employer has enacted the latest governmental guidance.
 That may involve adequate social distancing measures, staggering work hours to minimize the risk of exposure, improved office ventilation, reconfiguration of common areas and workplaces, and enhanced workplace cleaning and sanitation measures.

 How to ensure your employees feel safe returning to work after COVID-19 closures?